 This museum is named after prominent African-American Harriet Tubman, whose portrait will be found on newer $20 bills.
 An escaped slave, she became an important player in the Underground Railroad which helped slaves to escape the southern states.

 Its walls are covered with a 17-metre mural that depicts the voyage of African-American ancestors from Africa to the New World.
-Exhibits include those focussing on the life of George Washington Carver, an important agricultural scientist in the early twentieth century.
+Exhibits include those focusing on the life of George Washington Carver, an important agricultural scientist in the early twentieth century.

 The Tubman Museum is in Macon.